dmehta09/user_management_api_doc/Witsby User management API Documentation.md

     - **Then**: Server responds with status `200 with an error message`.

-#### **6. Fetching State Listing (READ)
+#### **6. Fetch State Listing

 This query allows you to retrieve a list of unique states or regions within a specific country.
 You can specify the country as a parameter to obtain a list of states associated with that country.
 It provides a convenient way to fetch state or regional data for further use in your application.

 - **GraphQL Query**: